A New Threat in Disguise

 If your bank account shows unexpected activity, you receive unrecognized login alerts, or your device asks for strange permissions after an update, you could be infected.
 But by the time most users notice anything, their accounts have already been compromised.

-What You Can Do to Stay Protected
+What You Can Do to Stay Protected from Banking Malware

 To avoid falling prey to the Godfather malware, always download apps only from official sources like the Apple App Store or Google Play.
 Avoid third-party stores or unofficial links, even if they look legitimate.
 Regularly update your device and apps to patch security vulnerabilities, and never ignore unusual permission requests or system warnings.